-Pricing for Hoverowl ranges anywhere between $9/month to $99/month – depending on the number of websites, impressions and storage needed.
+Pricing for Hoverowl ranges anywhere between $19/month to $99/month – depending on the number of websites, impressions and storage needed.

 6. Lucky Orange

-Lucky Orange provides visitor recording & session replay, heatmapping, conversion funnels and form analytics.
-It also includes a real-time visitor map which indicates when a visitor is on the platform and how many there are at that moment.
+Lucky Orange provides visitor recording and session replay solutions, as well as heatmapping, conversion funnels and form analytics.
+It also includes a real-time visitor map which indicates to the user when a visitor is on the platform and how many there are at that moment.
 Users can also filter and segment recordings to see where visitors are dropping off.

-SessionCam is a visitor recording and session replay tool that enables users to watch recordings of live customer sessions.
-This tool’s real-time API feed can be used to basket abandonment campaigns or pass on customer data to other parts of your business.
-To save time SessionCam uses an advanced algorithm to detect struggle and from that algorithm it creates a Customer Struggle Score for each recording.
+SessionCam (a Glassbox company) is a visitor recording and session replay tool that enables users to watch recordings of live customer sessions.
+This tool has a real-time API feed that can be used to basket abandonment campaigns or pass on customer data to other parts of your business.
+A unique feature of SessionCam is its advanced algorithm which detects struggles and from that algorithm it creates a Customer Struggle Score for each recording.

 SessionCam offers a free package (up to 50 session replays) all the way up to a small business package ($50/month) and an enterprise package (price available on request).